 The Group consumes electricity mainly in offices.
 We set up a series of measures to save electricity and to improve the energy use efficiency for electrical appliances, and to educate employees on the relationship between energy use and sustainability of the planet, and to raise their awareness of conservation so that they can build good habit in use of electricity.
 For example, we use energy-efficient equipment and strictly control the temperature and duration of use of air-conditioners.
 Electrical equipment, including lighting, air-conditioners, computers, personal electronic devices and common office equipment, etc. are turned on according to actual need during office hours, and staff are encouraged to switch off the equipment when it is not in use and also after work.
 Employees have to strictly follow the manual to operate electrical equipment properly in order to keep them in good condition and to use electricity effectively.
 We also pay attention to the maintenance of electrical equipment.
 Employees must report to the responsible department immediately for repair to avoid any electricity wastage in case of any abnormality found.
-The Group disposed of its gas business and property investment business in July 2019 and February 2020 respectively, and Hong Kong company moved to a smaller office due to the drop in the number of employees.
-Therefore, the Group's electricity consumption greatly decreased by approximately 556.22 megawatt hours or 97.43% as compared with the previous year, and the total electricity consumed during the year is approximately 14.65 megawatt hours.
+The electricity charges of offices are included in the rent and the landlord did not provide relevant electricity consumption data.
+Therefore, the Group did not disclose the electricity consumption data during the Reporting Period.